oliverearl/website-2022/content/authors/admin/_index.md

 title: Oliver Earl
 email: ""
 ---
-Passionate about both programming and education, I consider myself a dual practitioner, bringing together proven industry experience as a software engineer upon a concrete academic foundation, multiple years of classroom teaching experience, and a wealth of pastoral knowledge acquired from years of well-recognised volunteerism within student welfare and support.
+Passionate about both programming and education, I consider myself a dual practitioner, bringing together multiple years of industry experience as a software engineer upon a concrete academic foundation, additional years of classroom teaching experience, and a wealth of pastoral knowledge acquired from volunteerism within student welfare.

 ## By day...